ShashwatVv/PickMush/ReadMe.md

 - Does create cautionary guidelines for people

 ## Thanks to
-- Asmita Mukherjee and Shivay Lamba for giving out their valuable feedbacks and insights.
+- Asmita Mukherjee and Shivay Lamba for giving out their valuable feedbacks and insights

+## Future scope
+- Adding advisory portal
+- Creating significant feature api